MarianaSDiaz/Task13/README.md

-# This is the task 13 of the QA course.
+# This is the first part of the task 13 of the QA course.